 In the summer of 2015 platforms were put up at Lóndrangar view-platform to make this place less dangerous.
 Before the platforms were put up I used to stop when I started to smell the guano from the sea-birds in the cliff, which are mostly guillemot and kittiwake, then I knew that I was too close for comfort!

 Let's hike up Svalþúfa.
-I have seen such beautiful photos of the magnificent Lóndrangar cliffs from Svalþúfa, but have never been able to take such photos myself, as it always seems that the sun is in the "wrong" position for good photos when I visit these cliffs.
+I have seen such beautiful photos of the magnificent Lóndrangar cliffs from Svalþúfa, but have never been able to take such photos myself, as it always seems that the sun is in the "wrong" position for good photos or that it is rain when I visit these cliffs.
 But I will show you what Svalþúfa-Þúfubjarg look like from a "new" perspective - see my photo above ;)

 Svalþúfa hill is believed to have been named by the couple Sval and Þúfa, who came to Iceland with the settler Bárður Snæfellsás.
 Svalþúfa is believed to be inhabited by the elves and it is forbidden to mow the grass on Svalþúfa, like in so many other elf-locations in Iceland.
 We never mow these elf-locations as it is believed that misfortune will happen were we to do so.